AppLovin/AppLovin-MAX-Unreal/README.md

 ## Import the Plugin

+Take the following steps to import the plugin into your project:

+1. Go to the directory in your project containing the file `{PROJECTNAME}.uproject`
+2. Create a `Plugins` directory if it does not exist.
-Copy the `AppLovinMAX` plugin to the `Plugins` directory for your project.
+3. Move the `AppLovinMAX` directory to the `Plugins` directory in your project.

-Add `AppLovinMAX` as a dependency to the `PublicDependencyModuleNames` array inside of your app's `APPNAME.Build.cs` file:
+4. Add `AppLovinMAX` as a dependency to the `PublicDependencyModuleNames` array inside of your app's `{PROJECTNAME}.Build.cs` file:

 ```c#
 PublicDependencyModuleNames.AddRange(new string[] { "Core", "CoreUObject", "Engine", "InputCore", "AppLovinMAX" });